bioinfo-arctic/FSK2053/Spring_2026/Practical_Genetic_data_and_databases.md

 ### Using the standalone version of BLAST
 The standalone version of BLAST works in the same way as the online version.
 It requires three components: the NCBI BLAST module, the sequence to be identified, and a database to search against.
 Additionally, you will need a laptop, server, or virtual machine (VM) to run the analysis.
-For this session, you do not need to install the NCBI module or generate the database on the Linux virtual machine—I have already completed the installation for you.
+For this session, you do not need to install the NCBI module or generate the database on the Linux virtual machine — we have already completed the installation for you.
 > ### EXTRA: Tip for installing BLAST modules on a Linux-based machine
 >
 > #### Install NCBI BLAST+